-Yamaha devices support HDMI.
+Yamaha soundbars and other devices support HDMI.
 Locate the “ARC” port at the back of your TV and soundbar, and connect the cable.
 Go to ‘’Settings” on your TV, select “CEC” and enable the HDMI function.

 For optical connection, connect the cable securely to both devices and select the TV “Settings” menu.
 From there, enable the optical output in “Settings” and turn off your TV speakers as well.

 The Sonos soundbar can be set up via the app.
 Once you have connected the soundbar to the TV with the digital optical cable, you will need to add the device to the app before you can control it with your TV remote.